Hydra-Kernels/HYDRA-Build-Status-log/scroll-through.md

-**Testers are requested to send their user logs issues on Discord Channel of HYDRA Testers ! **
+**NOTE : Testers are requested to send their user logs issues on Discord Channel of HYDRA Testers !**

 **Copyright (C) 2022-2023 HYDRA KERNEL PROJECT**